Jim Reeves: Initial success in the 1950s

 Jim Reeves was a country music singer who had success early on in his career, first with the song "Mexican Joe" in 1953 for Abbott Records.
-Other hits followed, such as "I Love You" (a duet with Ginny Wright), and "Bimbo" which reached number one on the U.S. country chart in 1954.
+Other hits followed, such as "I Love You" (a duet with Ginny Wright), and "Bimbo", which reached number one on the U.S. country chart in 1954.
 In addition to those early hits, Reeves recorded many other songs for Fabor Records and Abbott Records.
-In 1954, Abbott Records released a 45 single with "Bimbo" on side-A which hit number one and featured Little Joe Hunt of the Arkansas Walk of Fame.
-Jim Reeves and Little Joe Hunt met at the Louisiana Hayride, which was Louisiana's equivalent to Nashville's Grand Ole Opry.
-After performing at the Hayride in Shreveport, Reeves and Hunt traveled and performed together for several years in the dance halls and clubs of East Texas and rural Arkansas.
-Reeves became the headliner with Hunt as the backup performer.
+In 1954, Abbott Records released a 45 single with "Bimbo" on the A-side, which hit number one and featured Little Joe Hunt of the Arkansas Walk of Fame.
+Jim Reeves and Hunt had met at the Louisiana Hayride, which was Louisiana's equivalent to Nashville's Grand Ole Opry.
+After performing on the Louisiana Hayride in Shreveport, Reeves and Hunt traveled and performed together for several years in the dance halls and clubs of East Texas and rural Arkansas.
+Reeves became the headliner, with Hunt as the backup performer.
 Due to his growing popularity, Reeves went on to release his first album in November 1955, Jim Reeves Sings (Abbott 5001), which proved to be one of Abbott Records' few album releases.
-Reeves' star was on the rise because he had already been signed to a 10-year recording contract with RCA Victor by Steve Sholes.
-Sholes went on to produce some of Reeves' first recordings at RCA Victor.
+Reeves' star was on the rise because he had already been signed to a 10-year recording contract with RCA Victor by Steve Sholes, who went on to produce some of Reeves' first recordings at RCA Victor.
 Sholes signed another performer from the Louisiana Hayride that same year (1955), Elvis Presley.
-Most of the talented performers of the 1950s such as Reeves, Presley, Jerry Lee Lewis, Jim Ed Brown, Maxine Brown, the Wilburn Brothers, and Little Joe Hunt got their start at the Louisiana Hayride.
-In addition to the Hayride, Jim Reeves joined the Grand Ole Opry, also in 1955.
+Most of the talented performers of the 1950s, such as Reeves, Presley, Jerry Lee Lewis, Jim Ed Brown, Maxine Brown, the Wilburn Brothers, and Little Joe Hunt got their start on the Louisiana Hayride.
+In addition to there, Jim Reeves joined the Grand Ole Opry, also in 1955.
 Reeves also made his first appearance on ABC-TV's Ozark Jubilee in 1955.
-He was such a hit with the fans that he was invited to act as fill-in host from May thru July 1958 on the popular program, Ozark Jubilee.
+He was such a hit with the fans that he was invited to act as fill-in host from May through July 1958 on that popular program.